nomicflux/WuWei/README.md

 runs at about the same speed as the simpler:

     Integer integer = foldLeft((acc, n) -> acc + n, 0, replicate(1_000_000, 1));

+and takes significantly longer if the trampolining is done in-place in a monadic context (~10x the time).

 However, for heavier-weight objects, the `STRef` implementation is significantly faster.
 For example, using the following class: